 Whatever it is, take that figure and go to the Repayment Estimator at www.studentloans.gov.
 Fill out the questionnaire and the site will tell you which of the many repayment plans you qualify for and even give you a chart for the monthly payment for each plan.

-If you don’t have the time or inclination to wander into the maze of choices available on the government site, you can click on www.incharge.org/understanding-debt/student and someone will show you the programs you qualify for and the monthly payments you would have to make enrolling in them.
+If you don’t have the time or inclination to wander into the maze of choices available on the government site, you can get online student loan help from InCharge.
+With this program, you can access your loan information and learn about payment plans and eligibility requirements.

 Income Driven Repayment Programs